Nabi Rubin

+Name

+The Arabic name, means "the prophet Rubin", with Rubin being the Arabic form of the Biblical Hebrew name Re'uven or Re'uben.

 History

 Walid Khalidi writes that it is believed that the shrine for al-Nabi Rubin was built in the same place where a Canaanite temple had once stood, and that the mawsim ("religious festival") itself was pagan in origin.

+Crusader period

-Nabi Rubin was a place of trade between Crusaders and Muslims prior to it being inhabited.
+Nabi Rubin was a place of trade between Crusaders and Muslims before it being inhabited.
 In 1184, it held a fair where Arab merchants from Damascus traded slaves, Persian and Kurdish-bred horses, weapons, and blades from Yemen and India, with Christians from Acre.
 This trade continued until wars between the Mamluks and Crusaders commenced in the 13th century.

-Mamluk era
+Mamluk period

-The Nabi Rubin mawsim was one of two prominent mawsims for Old Testament prophets in Palestine—the other being dedicated to Nabi Musa ("the prophet Moses") near Jericho.
+The Nabi Rubin mawsim was one of two prominent mawsims for Biblical prophets in Palestine—the other being dedicated to Nabi Musa "the prophet Moses" near Jericho.

-The site comprised a mosque, a minaret, (now demolished), and a maqam, as well as at least nine wells dispersed in the sand dunes nearby.
-The oldest part of the present structure is the maqam, which, according to an inscription, was built under the orders of the governor of Gaza; Timraz al-Mu'ayyadi between 1436 and 1437 C.E.
+The site comprised a mosque, a minaret, (now demolished), and a maqam (shrine), as well as at least nine wells dispersed in the sand dunes nearby.
+The oldest part of the present structure is the maqam, which, according to an inscription, was built under the orders of a Mamluk governor of Gaza, Timraz al-Mu'ayyadi, between 1436 and 1437.